matt-atadata/snowflake-mcp-server/README.md

 # Snowflake MCP Server for Windsurf

 A Model Context Protocol (MCP) Server implementation that provides database interaction with Snowflake, tailored for Windsurf.
 This server enables running SQL queries and retrieving metadata from Snowflake databases through a standardized protocol interface.
+Built using the `@modelcontextprotocol/sdk` package.

 ## Features

+- **MCP SDK Integration**: Built using the official `@modelcontextprotocol/sdk` package
 - **Stdio Transport**: Implements the required transport mechanism for Windsurf
 - **Keypair Authentication**: Supports secure connection to Snowflake using private key authentication
 - **Metadata Exposure**: Provides comprehensive metadata needed for generating SQL & Python in Windsurf